 - The Committee has reviewed the financial reporting to Board, RACC and unitholders in addition to the external auditor's report to unitholders and feedback to RACC.
 We concluded that we are satisfied with the expertise and experience of the Financial Director, Collin van Wyk, the senior financial management staff and the finance function.
 This conclusion was reported to the Board as part of the formal evaluation process. - The Committee considered the fact that the Financial Director fulfills this role on a part time basis and is satisfied with this arrangement, having also engaged with the BSE on the same.
 The fact that the Company has no employees and outsources all functions to predominantly the Asset and Property Manager, Nafprop, has relevance.
 The Financial Director is employed by Nafprop and is involved in the day to day management of NAP's business.
 This arrangement allows the Financial Director full oversight of all NAP's activities, notwithstanding the contractual relationship between the parties.
 The BSE responded that the Committee had no objections and requested NAP to inform shareholders. - The Committee has considered the competence, qualifications and experience of the Company Secretary by making enquiries about the qualifications and experience of the Company, its shareholders, directors and the individuals performing the company secretarial function as well as confirmation that they were performing the role of Company Secretary on an arms-length basis.
 We concluded that the relationship is arms-length and that, on the basis of the information received, the Company Secretary has the necessary competence, qualifications and experience to fulfil this responsibility.
-This conclusion was reported to the Board. - The Committee performed an ethics assessment and reviewed the ethics risk profile and concluded that the Board had acted appropriately.
+This conclusion was reported to the Board. - The Committee considered the adequacy of the risk management, governance and compliance framework and found them to be appropriate and reported this to the Board. - The Committee performed an ethics assessment and reviewed the ethics risk profile and concluded that the Board had acted appropriately.